The Basics of Major Gifts

 After your initial meeting with a prospect, follow up with additional communications.
 Include the prospect on your email newsletter list and send them personalized correspondence.
 Direct mail is a particularly effective, professional way to begin your follow-up.
 Ensure your messages are attractive, high-quality, and personalized to make the best impression possible.

 Major gift prospects like to know that their money will be spent on worthwhile endeavors.
-Inviting your major gift prospects will allow them to meet other donors and more of your nonprofit team, helping them form a more complete picture of your organization and your mission.
+Inviting your major gift prospects to events will allow them to meet other donors and more of your nonprofit team, helping them form a more complete picture of your organization and your mission.

 Meet with your major gift prospects after the initial meeting to further develop your relationship with them.